patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/lists-and-tables/design.md

 ![compound expandable data table](./img/compound-expandable-data-table.png)

-1. **Expandable cell:** a cell that can be clicked to reveal more detail about an item.
+1. **Expandable cell:** A cell that can be clicked to reveal more detail about an item.
 If the expansion for an item is already open, clicking on a different cell will close the current item and open a new one.
-2. **Expansion panel:** contains details associated with an expandable item.
+2. **Expansion panel:** Contains details associated with an expandable item.

 #### When to use
 Use a compound expandable list when you want multiple expansion panels that relate to specific table columns where it would not make sense to combine all of this information into a single, simple expansion.